AFA Liga Profesional de Fútbol

-The Primera División ([pɾiˈmeɾa ðiβiˈsjon]; "First Division"), known officially as Liga Profesional de Fútbol, or Torneo Binance for sponsorship reasons, is a professional football league in Argentina, organised by the Argentine Football Association (AFA).

-The Primera División is the country's premier football division and is the top division of the Argentine football league system.
-It operates on a system of promotion and relegation with the Primera Nacional (Second Division), with the teams placed lowest at the end of the season being relegated.
-Since 2020, relegation has been suspended due to COVID-19 pandemic.
+The Primera División ([pɾiˈmeɾa ðiβiˈsjon]; "First Division"), known officially as Liga Profesional de Fútbol, or Torneo Betano for sponsorship reasons, is a professional association football league in Argentina and the highest level of the Argentine football league system.
+Organised by the Argentine Football Association (AFA), it operates on a system of promotion and relegation with the Primera Nacional (Second Division), with the teams placed lowest at the end of the season being relegated.

-With the first championship held in 1891, Argentina became the first country outside the United Kingdom (where the Football League had debuted in 1888, and the Scottish and Irish Football Leagues in 1890) to establish a football league.
+Argentina held its first championship in 1891, making it the first country outside the United Kingdom to establish a football league.
+The Football League had debuted in England in 1888, followed by the Scottish and Irish leagues in 1890.
 In the early years, only teams from Buenos Aires, Greater Buenos Aires, La Plata and Rosario were affiliated to the national association.
 Teams from other cities would join in later years.

-The Primera División turned professional in 1931 when 18 clubs broke away from the amateur leagues to form a professional one.
-Since then, the season has been contested annually in four different formats and calendars.
+In 1931, the Primera División became professional when 18 clubs left the amateur leagues to form their own professional competition.

-The Argentine championship was ranked in the top 10 as one of the strongest leagues in the world (for 1 January 2015 – 31 December 2015 period) by the International Federation of Football History & Statistics (IFFHS).
-Argentina placed 4th after La Liga (Spain), Serie A (Italy), and Bundesliga (Germany).
+The Argentine championship was ranked as one of the top ten strongest leagues worldwide for the 2015 calendar year by the International Federation of Football History & Statistics (IFFHS).
+Argentina placed 4th after La Liga (Spain), Serie A (Italy), and Bundesliga (Germany), but has since descended to 19th in the 2021 list.

 Format and teams

 Championship

-The 2023 season will be contested by 28 teams, including the 26 teams from the previous season (so there were no relegations during in 2021) plus the two teams promoted from 2022 Primera Nacional.
-The league season began on 27 January and will end on 5 August 2023.
+The 2024 season will feature 28 teams, including 26 from the previous season and two promoted from the 2023 Primera Nacional.
+The league will run from May 12 to December 15.

 Participating teams played each other in a round-robin system totaling 27 rounds.
-The team with most points at the end of the season crowned champion.
+The team with most points at the end of the season is crowned champion.

+On 17 October 2024, the AFA announced that there would be no relegations that season and the 2025 Primera División would feature 30 teams.